LeadRDRK/AvatarCropper/README.md

 # Features
 - Works great on both mobile and desktop.
 - Progressive Web App support.
-- GIF support: Can crop a specific GIF frame or export as animated GIF.
+- GIF support: Crop a specific GIF frame or save cropped image as animated GIF.
+- Image rotation/flipping and filters.
+- Preview your avatar as if it was being used on a real website.

 # Development
 This project uses Parcel as its build tool.
 Simply run `npm run start` to start the development server.
 If this is your first time, run `npm install` first to install the dependencies.

-However, since this project uses nothing but plain old web technologies, you could use anything else to serve the `src` folder.

 # Build
-Use `npm run build` to build the project. *This is not required as mentioned above.*
+Use `npm run build` to build the project.

 # Translations
 The following languages are available for the project: